MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-base-ch2.md

 ![MR213_BuildSettings](images/mrlearning-base-ch2-2step6imb.PNG)

 7. In this step we will set up the cube to change color when our button is pressed.
 Select the holographic button in the “BaseScene” menu.
-Select the holographic button in the “BaseScene” menu.
 In the inspector panel, under the “Select Event Type” box, click the “+” button.
 Drag the “cube” from the “BaseScene” menu into the “Runtime Only” box, as shown in the image below

 ![MR213_BuildSettings](images/mrlearning-base-ch2-2step7ima.PNG)